TYPES OF OVENS: A COMPLETE GUIDE

 What is the best type of oven for baking?

 There is no best type of oven for baking—it will depend on the type of dish you’re creating.
-For instance, electric ovens tend to have drier heat than gas ovens so will be better at browning things like biscuits, while a slightly more humid gas oven will help keep breads and cakes moist.
+For instance, electric ovens tend to have drier heat than gas ovens so will be better at browning foods like biscuits, while a slightly more humid gas oven will help keep breads and cakes moist.

 Convection ovens are good for bakers because they let you choose between a traditional bake or a convect bake.
 Convection cooking circulates hot air around dishes, which is better for multi-rack cooking like big batches of cookies or pastries.
 However, you may want to skip convection when cooking dishes that benefit from the stillness of conventional cooking, like yeast breads that rely on the expansion of air bubbles to rise.
 Learn more about the art of baking with the guide to creating crusty bread.